welcome race fans to krazyaboutracing.com we are now in our 23rd year of being the leader in motorsports coverage on the world wide web

 CASM Safety Products Heat 2 Winner: Jacob Denney

-Summit Racing Equipment Hard Charger Award: Cale Coons (+8)
+Summit Racing Equipment Hard Charger Award: Karter Sarff (+8)

-Honest Abe Roofing 16th Place Finisher: Kyle Jones
+Honest Abe Roofing 16th Place Finisher: Michael Faccinto

-Up Next: The Xtreme Outlaw Midget Series presented by Toyota heads home into the finale of the 2025 season as the Xtreme Outlaw World Championship presented by Glenn Styres Racing awaits at Millbridge Speedway on Monday-Tuesday, Nov.
-3-4.
+Up Next: The Xtreme Outlaw Midget Series presented by Toyota will close the book on the 2025 campaign with the Justin Arion Hauling Xtreme Outlaw World Championship presented by Glenn Styres Racing at Millbridge Speedway on Tuesday, Nov.
+4.

 MILLBRIDGE INFO